Yashbhayani/Yashbhayani/README.md

 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Data Structures and Algorithms, and JavaScript Framework AngularJs, reactJs .**
+- 🌱 I’m currently learning **Data Structures and Algorithms, and JavaScript Framework Angular, reactJs .**

 <!-- - 👯 I’m looking to collaborate on **OpenSource Projects** -->